Barbara-Nartey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner to vincent
+a script to change owner